Mazatech/amanithsvg-website/_docs/desc/004-licensing.md

 To license for these, or any other applications not listed, please contact [info@mazatech.com](mailto:info@mazatech.com?subject=AmanithSVG%20Full%20Licensing)

 ### How long is the license valid for?
-The license is valid for the life of the Project.
+The license is valid for the life of the Project, provided that all requirements (in terms of Project's Budget/Revenue) continue to be met.

 ### How do I evaluate AmanithSVG Full before buying it?
 You can access the builds by signing as INDIE.